14 Ways You’re Using Your Coffee Machine Wrong

 While it may seem convenient to wake up to freshly brewed coffee, your java will be lose a ton of flavor.
 Ground coffee starts to lose its aroma and flavor in a matter of minutes, Scalco says, so the few hours your beans will sit from the evening when you grind them to when your machine brews them the next morning may take all the delicious flavor out of the coffee.
-Adding this one ingredient to your coffee could change how you drink your joe.

 You aren’t weighing your beans (or grounds)